 For details regarding the health insurance requirement (including how to purchase USC health insurance or waive out of the requirement), please refer to the Student Health Services website.

 Immunizations and Annual Requirements

-PATH or Partners Achieving Total Health is a wellness initiative between Greenville Health System (GHS) and YMCA of Greenville.
-PATH memberships include a membership to the GHS Life center as well as Greenville County YMCA facilities.
+PATH or Partners Achieving Total Health is a wellness initiative between Greenville Health System (GHS) and the YMCA of Greenville.
+PATH memberships include a membership to the GHS Life Center as well as Greenville County YMCA facilities.
 USC School of Medicine Greenville Students are provided with a membership to the PATH program upon enrollment.

 The five facilities that a PATH membership provides access to offer a variety of physical fitness equipment, wellness and nutrition programs, indoor and outdoor pools, an indoor running tracks, outdoor running/walking paths, basketball courts and organized exercise and fitness programs led by exercise physiologists.